inueni/birdy/README.rst

 Why another Python Twitter API client?
 Aren't there enough?
 -----------------------------------------------------------

-The concept behind ``birdy`` is so simple and awesome that it just had to be done, and the result is a super light weight and easy to use API client, that covers the whole Twitter REST API in just a little over 300 lines of code.
+The concept behind ``birdy`` is so simple and awesome that it just had to be done, and the result is a super light weight and easy to use API client, that covers the whole Twitter REST API in just a little under 400 lines of code.

 To achieve this, ``birdy`` relies on established, battle tested python libraries like ``requests`` and ``requests-ouathlib`` to do the heavy lifting, but more importantly it relies on Python's dynamic nature to automatically construct API calls (no individual wrapper functions for API resources needed).
 This allows ``birdy`` to cover all existing Twitter API resources and any future additions, without the need to update ``birdy`` itself.